Qiskit/qiskit-code-assistant-vscode/GETTING_STARTED.md

 1. The Telemetry can be disabled by unchecking the `qiskitCodeAssistant.enableTelemetry` setting or turning `off` the `telemetry.telemetryLevel` setting:

-   > **NOTE**: Your code and the suggested code completions are not collected.
+   > **NOTE**: The telemetry does not collect your code nor the suggested code completions.
 What is collected is whether a code suggestion was accepted or dismissed.

 ## Troubleshooting